Insights

 Introverts Can Thrive in the Spotlight

-No matter how you identify yourself, perceive the world, gather information, or interact with others, your voice can be the one that stands out in the room.
+No matter how you identify yourself, perceive the world, gather information, or interact with others, your voice can be the one that stands out.

 Growing up an introvert—and having worked with many introverted speakers, students, and actors—I’ve pinpointed three reasons why introverts tend to thrive in the spotlight, both in the acting and professional speaking worlds.

-Sometimes, that truly admirable growth happens precisely because the idea of giving up on the deep work and just “winging it” is just not an appealing option to an introvert.
-The fear and unknown that comes from a lack of preparation shifts the focus back on the self, and it can lead to a confirmation of a perception that the stage is “not meant for them.”
+Sometimes that truly admirable growth happens precisely because the idea of just “winging it” is just not an appealing option to an introvert.
+The fear and unknown that come from a lack of preparation can shift the focus back on the self, and it can lead to a confirmation of a perception that the stage is “not meant for them.”

 X Mark icon